 Now, I’m aware that many people think that father’s give life when the egg gets fertilized, as if the egg is dead before fertilization?
 But think about it: how can something dead be fertilized?
 No, it took two living cells to create you; with the egg being the much larger of the two; and it was your mother who took all the risks to birth you into the world.
 Also, think about the fact that, even if you’re as old as a Baby Boomer like me, your mom had a choice to birth you into the world, or not; and that she literally could have lost her own life during the process.
 So, stop complaining about how wrong she was and what she did or didn’t do back then, and figure out how you can do better for her, today.

-In 2011, after researching women’s health issues, I discovered that here in the U.S., hundreds of women die every year due to pregnancy and childbirth; and not only are those numbers largely under reported, they’ve been rising steadily in this country, while decreasing in many others.
-Additionally, many thousands more suffer from other ailments associated with pregnancy and childbirth that can be temporary or permanent, including, having to be revived on the delivery table.
+In 2011, after researching women’s health issues, I discovered that here in the U.S., thousands of women die every year due to pregnancy and childbirth; and not only are those numbers largely under reported, they’ve been rising steadily in this country, while decreasing in many others.
+Additionally, hundreds of thousands more suffer from other ailments associated with pregnancy and childbirth that can be temporary or permanent, including, having to be revived on the delivery table.
 My response at that time, was to create Birth-Day cards to celebrate moms every year on the day their child was born, with the thought of establishing a retirement fund for mothers over the age of 55 with the proceeds.

 Mother moved from Arkansas when she was 18, and met my father in a small town in northern Indiana, where my brothers and I were born and raised.
 She is the oldest of what was six siblings, with 12 years between her and my grandmother’s second child.
 My aunts, uncles and I are so close in age, that I am actually older than two of them.
 Before she was a teen, she worked right alongside my grandmother, and the money she earned was used to pay household bills.
 I remember that Mom used to send money back to her mother in Arkansas, even after my father left, and if anyone in the family ever needed financial assistance, my mother was the “go-to” person.
 I can’t speak for my three brothers, but I know that my mom certainly helped me out that way, when I needed it most.
 But if she ever wanted or needed anything, she either had to be her own “go-to” person, or do without.
 Right now, she’s doing without.

-Although my mother’s current situation makes me wish that I had stuck with the idea of establishing a retirement fund for moms back in 2011, I also realize that as long as she and millions of others are still alive and kicking, there’s time to make a difference; if not in my mother’s life, then maybe in yours.
+Although my mother’s current situation makes me wish that I had stuck with the idea of establishing a retirement fund for moms back in 2011, I also realize that as long as she and millions of others are still alive and kicking, there’s time to make a difference; if not in my mother’s life, then maybe in your mother's life.
 Naturally, 100% of the funds collected through GoFundMe will be used to officially establish Mom’s Retirement Fund as a 501c3, and to support my mother, and as many other moms as funds will allow.
 However, a portion of every purchase you make from virtualvillagemom.com, donnarené.com, or birth-days.org, will also be used to support Mom’s Retirement Fund, in an effort to help my mother, and God willing, eventually, many other moms as well.
 Available items for purchase range from $10 - $4,000.
 For more information about Birth-Days and Mom’s Retirement Fund (MRF), go to: birth-days.org.
 The donation or purchase you make today is greatly appreciated.

 Donna R. Turner, MPH, CHES, HSMI